BrightHouse collapse puts 2,400 jobs on the line

 Administrators were appointed to Caversham Finance Limited, which trades as BrightHouse, and Caversham Trading Limited (CTL), which supports the business’s logistics, warranty and insurance claims, on Monday morning.

-Administrators said they “will continue to trade the businesses in line with Government guidance as to remote working or, where essential services are being carried out, only in circumstances where we can provide for employee and customer safety.”
+The business had already closed stores and started working remotely before administrators were appointed, in response to the coronavirus outbreak.

-The businesses had already started remote working before administrators were appointed, in response to the coronavirus outbreak.
-All stores were already closed.
+The administrators said the logistics and engineering arm of the business would continue to repair customers’ items and deliver smaller items.

-The administrators said: “The logistics and engineering business of CTL will continue to assist in dealing with those customers who have claims for essential home item repairs and will continue deliveries of smaller items to customers’ doorsteps, to ensure where possible, customers’ products remain in working order.”
+It comes a year after BrightHouse axed 30 stores across the country, hitting 350 employees.

 Last Updated: